iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/MUNIT_TRANSLATION.svg" class="img-fluid" %}

-Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> modify the process of using MUNIT to transfer images between domains.
+Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> modify the process of using MUNIT to transfer images between domains.
 They do not use MUNIT to translate images **between** domains but **within** a domain.
 The MUNIT network exchanges the style code of an image with another style code of the same domain.
 For example, if the domain is house cats, the MUNIT network might translate a grey house cat into a black one.
 The learning task in this single-domain application of MUNIT is to decompose example-agnostic content features from example-specific style features so that the translated images still look like house cats.
 For example, fur color is a valid style feature for translating within the 'house cat' domain because every house cat has a fur color.
 A translator only switching fur color is hard to detect.

  However, if the domain included house cats **and apples**, fur color is not a valid style feature.
 If it was, the translator might translate fur color on an apple and give it black fur, which would look suspiciously out of place.
 Whatever house cats and apples have in common - maybe their position or size in the frame - would be a valid style feature.
 We would expect an intra-domain translator on an apples-and-cats dataset to change the position and size of an apple but not to turn it into a cat (not even partially).

 It turns out that on a dataset with uniformly applied nuisance transformations, the nuisance transformations are valid style features: The result of randomly rotating an apple cannot be discerned as artificial when images of all classes, house cats and apples, were previously randomly rotated.

-Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> find that when they train a MUNIT network on a dataset with nuisance transformations and class imbalances, the MUNIT network decomposes the class and transformation distributions.
+Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> find that when they train a MUNIT network on a dataset with nuisance transformations and class imbalances, the MUNIT network decomposes the class and transformation distributions.
 The style latent space of the MUNIT network approximates the transformation distribution $T(\cdot &#124;x)$.
 The content space preserves the remaining features of the image, such as its class.
 Thus, when translating an image, i.e., exchanging its style code, MUNIT applies a random nuisance transformation while preserving content.
-Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use this method to generate data for classes with few examples.
-While the CNN is still unable to transfer invariance to $T(\cdot &#124;x)$ between classes, it can now learn it for each class separately using the data generated by MUNIT, which has acquired knowledge of $T(\cdot &#124;x)$ from the entire dataset (see also Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 4).
+Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> use this method to generate data for classes with few examples.
+While the CNN is still unable to transfer invariance to $T(\cdot &#124;x)$ between classes, it can now learn it for each class separately using the data generated by MUNIT, which has acquired knowledge of $T(\cdot &#124;x)$ from the entire dataset (see also Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> section 4).

 So MUNIT decomposes the example-specific information, e.g., whether something is an apple or a house cat, from the meta-information, i.e., nuisance transformations applied to the entire dataset.
 When we add more classes, it has more data and can better learn the transformation distribution $T(\cdot &#124;x)$.
 Does solving a meta-learning problem make MUNIT a meta-learner?
 Let's look at the relationship MUNIT has with contemporary meta-learners